0zyxel0/blockchainsem_group11/README.md

 6. [Acknowledgment](#section6)

-## prerequisite<a name="section1"></a>
+## Prerequisite<a name="section1"></a>
   -[truffle](https://trufflesuite.com/truffle) (For Migrating the Contract)

   -[ganache](https://trufflesuite.com/ganache) (Run the test  Ethereum blockchain)

   -[nodejs](https://nodejs.org/en/)
 ## General information<a name="section2"></a>
-This repository is NFT minter and Auction house to sell and buy UZHETH ethereum.
+This repository is NFT minter and Auction house to sell and buy UZHETH ethereum NFT.

 ## Launch & Deployment<a name="section3"></a>
 ### Install dependencies
 ```bash